sammyflemington/FreelanceCodeSamples/README.md

-**NOTE: All code in this repository is owned by Ashenthorne Atelier L.L.C. and is showcased with permission and for demonstration purposes only.
-See LICENSE.txt for more information.**
+**All rights reserved by Ashenthorne Atelier L.L.C..
+See LICENSE.txt for more information**